 Things to Consider

-• If you qualify, you can seek Permanent Residence in your own right when you have been in Cayman for at least eight years.
-Further, if your spouse is (or has become) a Caymanian, you can apply to be Caymanian when you have been married to the person for seven years (whether or not the seven years have been spent in Cayman), although there are some requirements regarding cohabitation.
+- If you qualify, you can seek Permanent Residence in your own right when you have been in Cayman for at least eight years.
+Further, if your spouse or civil partner is (or has become) a Caymanian, you can apply to be Caymanian when you have been married to, or in a civil partnership with, the person for seven years (whether or not the seven years have been spent in Cayman), subject to cohabitation requirements.

-• Remember that under current legislation, it is an offence for an applicant for PR, whose application is pending, not to inform the authorities forthwith of any change in an applicant’s marital (or other material) status.
-There is also a requirement on persons holding Permanent Residence (other than on the basis of Marriage to a Caymanian) to file an annual declaration.
-It is also an offence punishable by a substantial fine and potential loss of immigration permissions for an RERC holder (other than on the basis of Marriage to a Caymanian) and their Dependant Spouse, not to inform the Director of Workforce, Opportunities and Residency Cayman (WORC) of a change in marital status within six months of any dissolution or breakdown.
+- It is an offence for a PR applicant, whose application is pending, not to inform the authorities immediately of any change in an applicant’s marital or civil partnership status.
+Persons holding Permanent Residence (other than on the basis of Marriage or Civil Partnership to a Caymanian) are also required to file an annual declaration.
+It is also an offence punishable by a substantial fine and potential loss of immigration permissions for an RERC holder (other than on the basis of Marriage/Civil Partnership to a Caymanian) and their Dependant Spouse or Civil Partner, not to inform the Director of Workforce, Opportunities and Residency Cayman (WORC) of a change in marital/civil partnership status within six months of any dissolution or breakdown.